flowcontrol12/docu/docs/User Guide/Configuration/Mapping/Mappers/Mappers_.md

 The menu [Configuration>Mapping>**Mappers**] can be used to create a custom Mapper for use in creating Fields.

 The **Mapper** matches the data/value in the Value field with the name in the Name field using the All or First method.
 The effect of the mapping is only in the GUI.
+The **Mapper** does not create a new field but overwrites existing ones.

 The list of **Mappers**  is in the table with the following columns: